alphagov/govuk_document_types/README.md

 This gem is only to be used in [publishing-api][publishing-api] and [rummager][rummager]. **Don't use it in your project**.

+## Long term vision

+This gem is used to share the canonical list of supertypes between rummager and publishing-api.
+We're currently migrating to a new system of indexing where rummager gets all data from the publishing-api (via a message queue).
+Once that work is completed this repo should be retired and the canonical list should be moved to either [govuk-content-schemas][] for use in the publishing-api, or be moved into publishing-api directly.

 ## How to add a supertype

 1. Add it to [data/supertypes.yml](data/supertypes.yml) in this gem and release a new version